-Knowing the difference between Externalizable vs Serializable is important in two aspects, one – if could be asked as an interview question, two – you can use the knowledge to make better informed decision for performance improvement for applying serialization into your application.
+Knowing the difference between Externalizable and Serializable is essential as an interview question and we can use the knowledge to make better-informed decisions for performance improvement for applying serialization to our application.

 Let’s list down the main differences between Externalizable and Serializable interfaces in java.